 Look at the following comprehensive table that gives the IAS topper list with marks of candidates from various years.
 You can also know the optional subject of the candidates.

 |Year||Name, Rank||Optional||Mains||PT||Final Total|

 |2014||Renu Raj, 2||Malayalam Lit.||103||92||82||114||148||147||172||198||1056|

-To know more about the latest 2016 IAS toppers, click on the link below:
+To know more about the inspiring journeys of 2018 IAS toppers, click on the links below:

 If you want to get your hands on the BYJU’S IAS Preparation Tablet, or attend our offline coaching classes, call 9243500460 now!